+PT 522 Local Church Adult Ministries

+PT 524 Local Church Educational Ministries

 PT 534 Pastoral Problems

 PT 536 Church Planting

 PT 601 Teaching Methods

 PT 641 Chaplaincy Ministry

 PT 704 Church Administration

 PT 712 Expository Preaching III

 PT 752 The Pastor's Wife

-PT 754 Church Leadership
+PT 754 Church Leadership2 hours credit

-PT 756 Church Growth

-church growth that purposes to both glorify God and satisfy the biblical nature of the church.

-ST = Department of Systematic Theology

-Kevin T. Bauder, Chairman

-The purpose of the Systematic Theology department is to teach students to correlate the truths of the corpus of Scripture logically and theologically.

-Consult the program curriculum charts in the Academic Programs section of this catalog for courses required in each degree program.

-ST 501 Systematic Theology I: Prolegomena, Trinitarianism, Bibliology, Angelology3 hours credit A study of theological prolegomena (the nature, method, and sources of theology), as well as theology proper (the doctrine of God, with special emphasis upon the unity, diversity, and properties of the persons of the Trinity), bibliology (including both natural and special revelation), and angelology (including a study of all classes of created spirit beings).
-ST 502 Systematic Theology II: Pneumatology, Anthropology, Hamartiology......3 hours credit A study of pneumatology (emphasizing the personality and activity of God the Holy Spirit), theological anthropology (the Christian understanding of human nature), and hamartiology (the effect of sin, in its various classifications, upon the human race).
+A study in the biblical models of leadership, including an intensive look at practical leadership techniques.
+The course will include a survey of leadership literature with a view to developing convictions.
+A study in the biblical principles and practices of church growth, including an extensive survey of the field of church growth.
+Class emphasis will be upon developing a model of church growth that purposes to both glorify God and satisfy the biblical nature of the church.
+ST = Department of Systematic Theology Kevin T. Bauder, Chairman The purpose of the Systematic Theology department is to teach students to correlate the truths of the corpus of Scripture logically and theologically.
+Required Courses Consult the program curriculum charts in the Academic Programs section of this catalog for courses required in each degree program.
+ST 501 Systematic Theology I: Prolegomena, Trinitarianism, Bibliology, Angelology ......3 hours credit A study of theological prolegomena (the nature, method, and sources of theology), as well as theology proper (the doctrine of God, with special emphasis upon the unity, diversity, and properties of the persons of the Trinity), bibliology (including both natural and special revelation), and angelology (including a study of all classes of created spirit beings).
+ST 502 Systematic Theology II: Pneumatology, Anthropology, Hamartiology...... ......3 hours credit A study of pneumatology (emphasizing the personality and activity of God the Holy Spirit), theological anthropology (the Christian understanding of human nature), and hamartiology (the effect of sin, in its various classifications, upon the human race).
 ST 511 Research and Writing......2 hours credit A graduate level introduction to the existence and use of theological information resources with application to the production of theological writing in connection with rigorous research expectations.
 The course aims to cultivate proficiency in the use of theological research tools, to establish a research mindset, and to develop the skills necessary for scholarly, written presentation of findings.
 The course also includes interaction on the relationship between the disciplines of exegetical, biblical, historical, and systematic theology.
 A consideration of the various schemes of ethics viewed in light of the ethical teachings of the Word of God, consideration of the Christian world view, and the practical application of Christian ethics in various areas of life.